artvel/display/README.md

 | 100% |  Qnap TVS-x72XT |
 | 100% |  Asustor AS6404T |

-Other Qnap or Asustor should be compatible too I think.
+Other Qnap or Asustor devices should be compatible too I think.

 ### Example usage:
 ```Go